Obesity in the United Kingdom: Wales

+Figures from the National Survey for Wales in 2023 showed that 62% of adults in Wales were overweight or obese and it was estimated that this brought a cost of £73 million to the NHS in Wales.
+It was also noted that nearly one-third of 4 year olds were overweight or obese.

 Comparison within Europe

 According to the Global Burden of Disease Study published in 2013, the United Kingdom had proportionately more obese and overweight adults than anywhere in western Europe with the exception of Iceland and Malta.
 Using data from 1980 to 2013, in the UK 66.6% of men and 52.7% of women were found to be either overweight or obese.
 The figures for Malta were 74.0% of men and 57.8% of women and for Iceland were 73.6% of men and 60.9% of women respectively.

 The UK had the fifth highest rate of obesity in Europe in 2015.
 24.9% of the adult population had a body mass index of 30 or more.
 In 2016 according to the Organisation for Economic Co-operation and Development nearly 27% of adults in the United Kingdom were obese, the highest proportion in Western Europe and a 92% increase since 1996.

+Data from 2019 suggested that the UK had the third highest level of obesity in Europe, after Romania and Croatia.

+Figures in 2024 showed that while UK was at 65%, only Croatia shared this statistic, with Hungary and Czechia showing rates of 60% and Romania going down to 59%.